oconnor663/jacko.io/posts/safety_and_soundness.md

   [write your PhD thesis about](https://research.ralfj.de/thesis.html).

-[^module_soundness]: We usually evaluate soundness at module boundaries, because safe writes to private fields that `unsafe` code depends on is often enough to commit UB.
+[^module_soundness]: We usually evaluate soundness at module boundaries, because a safe write to a private field that other `unsafe` code depends on is often enough to commit UB.
 For example, any function in the implementation of `Vec` could overwrite the private `len` field and then do out-of-bounds reads and writes without using the `unsafe` keyword directly.

 [^implicit_return]: When the last line of a Rust function doesn't end in a semicolon, that's an implicit `return`.